null Skip to main content

 India: A History in Objects

-ISBN: 9780500480649 ISBN: 9780500480649
+ISBN: 9780500480649 ISBN: 9780500480649 ISBN: 9780500480649

-Member’s price $54.00Not a member?
+Member’s price $59.40Not a member?
 Join Now

 Ships within 2-11 business days

-India: A History in Objects is an authoritative visual history of one of the world's oldest and most vibrant cultures, drawing on South Asian art and artefacts from prehistory to the present.
+An authoritative visual history of one of the world's oldest and most vibrant cultures, drawing on South Asian art and artefacts from prehistory to the present.

-During the mediaeval era, skills related to temple-building and sculpture-production in stone and bronze developed.
+Arranged chronologically, and abundantly illustrated with expertly selected objects, this superb new overview connects today's India with its past.
+Early chapters uncover prehistoric objects from 1.5 million years ago, examine artefacts from the Indus Civilization, and follow the emergence and transmission of Buddhism, Jainism, Hinduism and Sikhism, as well as the incoming religions of Zoroastrianism, Islam and Christianity.
+During the medieval era, skills related to temple-building and sculpture-production in stone and bronze developed.
 From this remote period up to the present day, pilgrimage has been an important part of the spread of social, political and religious ideas.
 With the rise of the Mughals, the last Muslim dynasty of India, India once more became a leading economic power.
 The development of a distinct Mughal style can be traced in paintings, hardstone carving and metalwork.
 Following the advent of Europeans in India in the early Mughal period, trade in spices, textiles and other luxury goods increased.
+Later, in the 19th century, under British rule, much of South Asia became part of a national and international trade complex that saw Indian goods exported throughout the world.
+Modernism and political independence in the 20th century saw the fresh assertion of Indian culture through cinema, dance and music.

-Author: T. Richard Blurton
+Author: T Richard Blurton

 Hardback

-320 pages
+320 pages pp

 Format: Hardcover